-Copies of the current and archival copies of the most recent Graduate and Undergraduate Catalogs are available in PDF and HTML form at http://catalog.uncc.edu/.
+Copies of the current and archival versions of the Graduate and Undergraduate Catalogs are available in PDF and HTML form at http://catalog.uncc.edu/.
 The catalogs are available in a single document or in discrete 'chapters.'
-Descriptions of our public health programs are found within the sections under the College of Health and Human Services and then under Public Health Sciences within the respective undergraduate and graduate catalogs.
+Descriptions of our public health degree programs are found within the sections under the College of Health and Human Services and then under Public Health Sciences within the respective undergraduate and graduate catalogs.
+Resource Appendix 5 Handbooks & Catalogs contains PDFs of the current catalogs and the department proof copy of the 2014-15 graduate catalog that lists, for the first time, the new PhD and dual JD and MSPH programs.